Things To Do Aruba

 Aruba Weather

 Aruba’s high season is from December to April when many visitors are trying to escape from the cold.
 Hotel prices are typically higher during these months.
-You’re more likely to find hotel discounts during the low season from May to November, although we’ve found hotel prices to be pretty consistent year-round.
+You’re more likely to find lower rates during the low season from May to November, especially at Aruba’s beachfront resorts.
+But if you stay inland like we do, you’ll find prices are pretty consistent year-round.

 Where to Stay in Aruba